hongfuli/en-copy/the-little-prince/chapter-2.md

 But I had never drawn a sheep.
 So I drew for him one of the two pictures I had drawn so often.
 It was that of the boa constrictor from the outside.
 And I was astounded to hear the little fellow greet it with,

 "No, no, no!
 I do not want an elephant inside a boa constrictor.
-A boa constrictor is a very dangerous creature, and an elephant is very combersome.
+A boa constrictor is a very dangerous creature, and an elephant is very cumbersome.
 Where I live, everything is very small.
 What I need is a sheep.
 Draw me a sheep."

 So then I made a drawing.